Immigration Lawyer Australia: Your Complete 2026 Guide Covering Melbourne, Sydney, Brisbane, Perth, Adelaide and Every Major City

 Partner Visa Immigration Lawyer Australia

 Partner visa applications are detailed and lengthy, requiring substantial evidence of a genuine and ongoing relationship.
-An experienced immigration lawyer for partner visas in Australia can guide you through every step – from the initial offshore or onshore application to the grant of permanent residence.
+An experienced immigration lawyer for partner visas in Australia can guide you through every step from the initial offshore or onshore application through to the grant of permanent residence.

 Business Visa and Business Immigration Lawyer Australia

-Australia welcomes foreign investors and entrepreneurs through its business migration program, a pathway to permanent residence for those with a successful business background and genuine intention to operate a qualifying business in Australia.
+Australia welcomes foreign investors and entrepreneurs through its business migration program, which provides a pathway to permanent residence for those with a successful business background and genuine intention to operate a qualifying business in Australia.
 The program requires detailed planning, financial documentation and state government nomination.

 Collins Quarters serves clients across every major Australian city and internationally from India and Malaysia.
-Our immigration lawyers provide advice on partner visas, skilled visas, employer sponsorship, business migration, FIRB compliance, and AAT appeals.
+Our immigration lawyers provide advice on partner visas, skilled visas, employer sponsorship, business migration, FIRB compliance and AAT appeals.
+Book a consultation to speak with an immigration lawyer about your specific circumstances.

-Employer Sponsorship and the 482 Visa
+Employer Sponsorship and the 482 Visa: Immigration Legal Advice for Brisbane and Australia

-Becoming an approved sponsor requires demonstrating lawful operation, a strong workplace law compliance record, and genuine need.
-Sponsors have ongoing obligations including record-keeping, ensuring the worker is in the nominated occupation, and not recovering certain costs.
-Our lawyers advise both employers and employees on all aspects, including Labour Market Testing and Fair Work Act compliance.
-Read our detailed guide on the employer sponsorship 482 visa and navigating the Fair Work Act for international employers.
+Becoming an approved sponsor requires demonstrating lawful operation of a business in Australia, a strong workplace law compliance record, and genuine need for the nominated overseas worker.
+Sponsors have ongoing obligations including record-keeping, ensuring the worker is performing the nominated occupation, and not recovering certain migration costs from the sponsored employee.
+Our immigration lawyers advise both employers and employees on all aspects of employer-sponsored migration, including Labour Market Testing requirements and Fair Work Act compliance obligations.

 AAT Appeals and Visa Refusals in Australia